ABOUT MEHER BABA

-Meher Baba gave unparalleled exposition on the theme of God and Creation explaining how God, the sole Existence and Reality, comes to know Himself through the medium of His own imagination or dream.
+Meher Baba gave an unparalleled exposition on the theme of God and Creation explaining how God, the sole Existence and Reality, comes to know Himself through the medium of His own imagination or dream.
 Encompassed in the discussion are such topics as: God’s whim to know Himself, the evolution of consciousness, reincarnation, the drop-soul’s involutionary journey through the seven inner planes, God-realization, the spiritual hierarchy, and the ten states of God in his famous Book called God Speaks, published around 1954.

 In 1926 Meher Baba gave out a rich body of explanations on the nature of the creation and the divine Reality, recently published under the title Infinite Intelligence.
 That book is based on a two-volume manuscript, the Intelligence Notebooks, which, now published in print form.

-Also there are numerous other Books written by Authors who spent their life living and understanding Meher Baba’s words, which tell inspiring stories as experienced and also as told by Meher Baba.
+Also, there are numerous other Books written by authors who spent their life living and understanding Meher Baba’s words, which tell inspiring stories as experienced and also as told by Meher Baba.
 Another rich 20 volume biography of Meher Baba’s almost day to day life “lord Meher” is also available in print as well as online version.

 Meher Baba Activity Centers

 Meher Baba Centers are places where Meher Baba’s followers gather locally on weekly / monthly basis or on certain important occasions to celebrate the events connected with Meher Baba’s life and work, or for remembering their Divine Beloved through Spiritual Music, Talks, film shows or charitable activities.
 These Centers may be hosted in personal houses or properties owned or rented by organizations dedicated to his work.
 Meher Baba Centers coordinate with the Avatar Meher Baba Trust, Ahmednagar (India), a Central Body formed under the direct guidance of Meher Baba, but also explore their own ways to spread the messages of their Beloved.
-Centers are run by a group of volunteers, all equal in status, and willing to serve the cause with equal opportunity.
-As Meher Baba did not allow any Spiritual successors, any organizational structures associated with his work are not spiritually hierarchical, but are formulated for administrative convenience .
-His Tomb or Samadhi at Meherabad (India) with his physical form kept there after interment is the most revered place for his followers, the other sources of guidance are his extensive explanations of the Spirituality in the form of select Books.
+Centres are run by a group of volunteers, all equal in status, and willing to serve the cause with equal opportunity.
+As Meher Baba did not allow any Spiritual successors, any organizational structures associated with his work are not spiritually hierarchical but are formulated for administrative convenience.
+His Tomb or Samadhi at Meherabad (India) with his physical form kept thereafter interment is the most revered place for his followers, the other sources of guidance are his extensive explanations of the Spirituality in the form of select Books.
 The contact information about various Meher Baba Centers located within India and abroad is displayed in this section which may be referred through the following link:-

 Places of Pilgrimage to visit